Skip to content

 Press Release

 Fredericks & Freiser is pleased to announce an exhibition of drawings by Peter Blake and John Wesley.
-For both Blake and Wesley, the process of tracing functions as a fundamental step in their artistic methodology – a translation device that allows the artist to transcribe daily imagery into their own aesthetic language.
-As predecessors to the Pop movement, Wesley and Blake looked at advertisement, tattoos, cartoons and typographical design to create something fantastical out of the mundane and record the social preoccupations of the time.
+For both artists, tracing functions as a foundational part of their methodology--a translation device that allows everyday imagery to be transcribed into their own aesthetic vocabularies.
+As predecessors to the Pop movement, Blake and Wesley looked to advertisements, tattoos, cartoons, and typographical design to transform the mundane into something fantastical and to record the social preoccupations of their time.

 About the Artists

-For over forty years, John Wesley has created an unrelenting and remarkably singular body of work whose subject is no less than the American psyche.
-While many artists of his generation have used the popular image to explore the cultural landscape, Wesley has employed a comic-strip style and a compositional rigor to make deeply personal, often hermetic paintings that strike at the core of our most primal fears, joys, and desires.
-John Wesley has shown widely in the United States and Europe; he has been the subject of over 60 solo exhibitions.
-His most recent retrospective was at Museum Haus Lange, Krefeld.
+For over forty years, John Wesley (1928–2022) created an unrelenting and remarkably singular body of work whose subject is no less than the American psyche.
+While many artists of his generation used the popular image to comment on culture, Wesley employed a comic-strip style and a compositional rigor to create deeply personal, often hermetic paintings that touch on primal fear, joy, and desire.
+He has had more than sixty one-person exhibitions in the United States and Europe, including a major retrospective at Museum Haus Lange, Krefeld, and a permanent installation at the Chinati Foundation, Marfa, Texas.